blosavio/fastester/README.md

         multi-core &nbsp;machine with minimal competing processes, network activity, etc.
       </p>
       <p>
-        We should see one <code>edn</code> file per benchmark.
-If not, double check the options hashmap to make sure &nbsp;all the namespace and name symbols within <code>:benchmarks</code> are complete and correct.
+        We should see one <code>edn</code> file per function-expression/argument pairing.
+If not, double check the &nbsp;options hashmap to make sure all the namespace and name symbols within <code>:benchmarks</code> are complete and correct.
       </p>
       <h3 id="generate">
         4. Generate the <span class="small-caps">html</span>